Utah Administrative Code

 (11) Requiring a Certified Decontamination Specialist or applicant to furnish information or records relating to his or her fitness to be a Certified Decontamination Specialist.

-(a) Any individual may apply for certification by paying the applicable fees and by submitting an application to the Executive Secretary to demonstrate that the applicant:
+(a) Any individual may apply for certification by paying the applicable fees and by submitting an application to the Director to demonstrate that the applicant:

 (1) meets the eligibility requirements specified in R311-500-5; and